| |

 • Fine Detail Art Brush (optional unless you are customizing your terracotta pots)

-White Washing Terracotta Pots with Chalk Paint Steps:
+Whitewashing Terracotta Pots with Chalk Paint Steps:

-How to Personalize White Washed Terracotta Pots:
+How to Personalize Whitewashed Terracotta Pots…

-Using caution and care as scissors will be sharp cut around the word/phrase/number then flip it over and color over the expression with a no. 2 lead or graphite pencil.
+Next, flip the paper over and color over the expression with a no. 2 lead or graphite pencil.

-Once you’re finished, placed the graphite colored portion directly onto the “aged” pot and secure in place with blue painter’s tape.
+Once you’re finished, placed the graphite colored portion directly onto the “aged” pot and secure in place with painter’s tape.

-After you’ve outlined each letter or number, lift the paper off the pot where you should see the expression image has been transferred directly onto the “aged” pot.
+After you’ve outlined each letter or number, lift the paper off the pot.

 Use a fine point art brush and an acrylic craft paint of your choice (I’m using black) to outline and fill in your expression image.

-I couldn’t decide between leaving the pots aged, adding a number or adding a phrase so I tried all three.
+I couldn’t decide between leaving the pots aged, adding a number or adding a phrase.

-Honestly, the possibilities are endless!
+Honestly, the possibilities are endless.

-Do you guys have anything growing in the garden this season or are you prepping your potting shed?
 Until next time, I’ll see you on Instagram, Facebook and Pinterest.

 Many blessings,